MoonPoet/xaprb-src/content/about.md

 High-resolution headshots for press, media, conference pages, etc are here: [1](/baron.jpg), [2](/baron-2.jpg).

 This blog is my personal writing and I do not use copywriting services or guest posts, nor do I do any type of joint marketing.
-I use affiliate links to offset the costs of hosting and other services.
+I use affiliate links, usually to Amazon.

 You can contact me using my first name at VividCortex.
 You can also find me on [Twitter](http://twitter.com/xaprb), [LinkedIn](http://www.linkedin.com/in/xaprb),